juliakloiber/superrr/_posts/superrr-lab-blog/2022-03-08-Interview Martha Dark.md

 layout: post
 type: lab
 author: Feven Keleta
-title: Foxglove Co-Founder Martha Dark Talks Tech for Good, From Challenging Big Tech Workplace Abuse to Making Tech Fair for All - An Interview
+title: Foxglove Co-Founder Martha Dark Talks About Challenging Big Tech Workplace Abuse and Making Tech Fair for All - An Interview
 description: Foxglove, a London-based non-profit organisation and advocacy group dedicated to improving the working conditions of content moderators, among other things.

 ---